stablelane/url-shortener/README.md

 - Create short URLs
 - Redirect to the original URL using the short URL
 - Track the number of clicks on each URL
+- User authentication with JWT saved in cookies for enhanced security

+## Authentication Details

+- JWT (JSON Web Token) is used for user authentication.
+- Tokens are securely stored in cookies instead of localStorage for better security practices.
+- User passwords are hashed using bcrypt to ensure data protection.
+- MongoDB is used for storing user credentials and URLs.

 ## Requirements

 - Node.js
 - MongoDB